maarten1C96/Safari-Selection-to-Fragment-Identifier-URL/README.md

 ### Usage

 1. Select some text on a website.
 2. Right-click (or Control-click) on the selected text.
-Under the _Services_ submenu, you should see the _Fragment Identifier_ option.
+Under the _Services_ submenu, you should now see a new item named _Fragment Identifier_.
 3. Click _Fragment Identifier_.
-4. The current website's URL, appended with a fragment identifier for the selected text, will be copied to your clipboard.
+4. The current website's URL, appended with a fragment identifier for the selected text, will now be copied to your clipboard.
-5. Now paste your new URL including the fragment identifier wherever you'd like! 🎉
+5. Paste your new URL including the fragment identifier wherever you'd like! 🎉
 <br>

 > [!NOTE]